Madko/install-linux-hp-elitebook-850-g5/README.md

 Voilà !

+### CPU frequencies and _TurboBoost_

+To have more control on performance, the Gnome Shell Extension _CpuFreq_ is perfect.
+With this extension you can check the actual frequencies and choose which governor you want (powersave, performance etc).

+I prefere to disable _TurboBoost_, because I don't really see any difference on performance.
+But with _TurboBoost_ off, fans are off too !

 ## _BIOS_ update

 I rebooted the laptop and went into the _BIOS_.
 From there it was possible to download